SamHowie/namespace.js/README.md

 ### Build Script Installation

-1. Copy the NamespaceJS.sublime-build file to
+1. Copy the NamespaceJS.sublime-build file to.

 ### Usage

-* To build your project, simply press Command + B
+* To build your project, simply press **Command + B**.